charlescarrasco/charlescarrasco/README.md

-👋 Hello!
+👋 Hi!
 I'm Charles Carrasco, a recent graduate with a Bachelor's degree in Computer Science from California State University, Long Beach.
-As a passionate software engineer, I'm excited to connect with others who share my enthusiasm for programming and innovation.

-💻 With a strong foundation in JavaScript and TypeScript, I've developed expertise in crafting engaging front-end experiences using Next.js and React.
-My experience includes building Todo apps, calendars, blogs, and flashcards, as well as exploring server management with Linux.

-✨ In my free time, you can find me working on personal projects, expanding my technical skills, and staying up-to-date with the latest developments in the tech world.

-🚀 As a skilled software engineer, I'm confident in my ability to collaborate effectively and drive success through problem-solving and adaptability.
-My experience in freelance web design has given me a strong understanding of project management, deployment, and optimization for websites.

-📈 I've also had the opportunity to work on exciting projects, such as Brainchasm, a brain development game platform for kids, and E-Zee, a personal finance/budget manager.
-These projects have allowed me to develop my skills in software testing, review techniques, and quality assurance.

-🌐 If you're interested in collaborating or exploring new ideas, please don't hesitate to reach out.
-I'm excited to connect with others who share my passion for technology and innovation.
+I'm really interested in working in software development, IT, and cybersecurity, and I'm excited to connect with people who share similar interests.

+💻 I have experience working with JavaScript, TypeScript, and frameworks like Next.js and React to build websites, blogs, and custom CRMs.
+I’ve also done server management, including Linux, cloud platforms, and setting up secure systems.

+✨ Over the past few years, I’ve been freelancing, helping clients with everything from web design to server maintenance, DNS configurations, and even managing email systems.
+I’ve learned a lot about managing projects, working with clients, and making sure things run smoothly and efficiently.

+🚀 Lately, I’ve been contracting for a technology company and have also worked on projects like Re-sume.com and Brainstache.com, which have helped me improve my development skills and gain real-world experience.
+These projects have involved both front-end and back-end work, security setups, and managing everything from start to finish.

+🌐 I’m actively looking for a position where I can use my skills and really enjoy the work I do.
+If you're looking to collaborate or have opportunities in software, IT, or cybersecurity, I'd love to chat and see how we can work together!